 It always makes my heart jump when readers tell me how well they can relate to my blog, such as Marie, who wrote, “Your posts are balm for the soul!
 They resonate with my feelings and settle the ache for my other home.”
 Or Matilda, who commented, “I’m always delighted and fascinated by both your recipes and your tales of German history.
 Wish I were a philanthropist to welcome each new German immigrant with Spoonfuls of Germany”.
 I don’t think I could ask for more encouragement.

 Sometimes readers of my book or blog contact me in search of specific recipes or ingredients.
-Maryse from Quebec, who after a visit to Germany developed such a taste for Sweet Woodruff Syrup (Waldmeistersirup), the natural kind that is in my recipe, she became determined to find it.
+Maryse from Quebec, who after a visit to Germany developed such a taste for Sweet Woodruff Syrup (Waldmeistersirup), the natural kind that I make, she became determined to find it.
 She didn’t, instead she ended up mail-ordering plants for her garden this spring, and proudly sent me photos of her first batch of syrup.

 And then there is Donna.
 She first e-mailed me after my blog post about Springerle Cookies last December.
 She had a couple of Springerle molds and wondered whether I would like to have them.
 The German friends in her town have died, she wrote, she does not bake as much as she used to, and it was “time they should go to someone who understands their use.”

 I had been looking for Springlere molds so that was a perfect occurrence.
 The larger mold that Donna had bought in Würzburg in 1973 is now hanging on the wall next to my kitchen sink.
 I see the mold every time I wash the dishes.